 Deciding to buy a dog is probably one of the most exciting and important decisions you will make in your life.
-You must first choose the perfect breed for your lifestyle and then research everything you can about that choice of dog.
+You must first choose the perfect breed for your lifestyle, pick a unique name that you are going to feel happy with calling about ten times a day and then research everything you can about your choice of dog.

 Buying a dog was something we had thought about for a long time.
 I knew that we would have to take the time to train our new puppy along with adapting our families entire lifestyle.